Charges continue to be laid against those arrested in relation to the nation’s “most significant” drug racket investigation, Operation Ironside.

-Former AFP commissioner Mick Palmer is another prominent drug law reformist.
+Former AFP commissioner Mick Palmer is another prominent drug law reformer.
 He explained back in 2018 that “regardless of how effective police were” in terms of drug busts and arrests, “the reality was we made no difference”.

 The NSW Crime Commission Annual Report 2015-16 outlines that while “commendable law enforcement efforts around the country have resulted in larger seizures and more arrests,” these busts “have had little, if any, effect on the quantities of prohibited drugs available”.

 According to Denham, the effect of Ironside will be that on the street there will be a hike in the price of drugs and a decrease in purity, which will mean that those with drug dependency will buy more, and this in turn will result in an increase in demand.

 “Police and politicians will continue to justify the massive investment in law enforcement despite little impact on drug availability,” Denham made clear.
 “Arrests, seized drugs and asset confiscation should not be seen as measurements of effectiveness in reducing drug harms.”